About My Research

 - Analysis of the XMM follow up of SL2S groups

-- Paper on the core of the X-ray and Hα bright cluster Zw1742+3306 accepted for publication in A&A (see astro-ph)
+- Paper on the NuSTAR observation of the Bullet Cluster submitted for publication on ApJ (see astro-ph)

 (replace [at] with @)